okuvshynov/experiments/llama_duo/README.md

 2. [nlohmann/json](https://github.com/nlohmann/json)
 3. [cpp-httplib](https://github.com/yhirose/cpp-httplib)

-For now dependencies are being pulled using cmake FetchContent, so there's no need to install these libraries manually.
+dependencies are being pulled using cmake FetchContent, so there's no need to install these libraries manually.

 For the CLI chat.py, needs python and requests module.